Why Fashion Is High On Mushrooms Right Now

 Advertisement

 At Rodarte, mushrooms showed up on party-ready looks.
-The Mulleavy sisters presented two flowing dresses with balloon hemlines and flowing capes in pastel colors featuring hand-drawn multicolor fungi art created by their mother.
+The Mulleavy sisters presented two flowing dresses with balloon hemlines and flowing capes in pastel colours featuring hand-drawn multicolour fungi art created by their mother.
 Meanwhile, Brandon Maxwell’s collection took party-dressing to another level with mushroom shapes that featured women’s legs as stalks.
 For more casual

 users dressers, Maxwell showed sweaters and T-shirts with mushroom prints, paired with metallic, disco-ready skirts and jackets, as well as psychedelic ‘70s prints.